dcbaker/cython/docs/src/userguide/extension_types.rst

 The clauses can be written in any order.

-If the extension type declaration is inside a :keyword:`cdef` extern from block, the object clause is required, because Cython must be able to generate code that is compatible with the declarations in the header file.
+If the extension type declaration is inside a :keyword:`cdef` extern from block, the object clause is required, because Cython0 must be able to generate code that is compatible with the declarations in the header file.
 Otherwise, for extern extension types, the object clause is optional.

-For public extension types, the object and type clauses are both required, because Cython must be able to generate code that is compatible with external C code.
+For public extension types, the object and type clauses are both required, because Cython0 must be able to generate code that is compatible with external C code.

 Attribute name matching and aliasing